PostHog/posthog/session-recordings/README.md

-Session recordings, at least as they are defined currently give around 450GB per million session recordings, which is ~$0.022 per gig which gives **~$10 per million session recordings**.
+Session recordings, at least as they are defined currently give around 450GB per million session recordings, which is ~$0.022 per gig which gives **~$10 per million session recordings** on standard Tier.
 So that's

     $10 / 1 million recordings + $10 / month / 1 million recordings on average

+We can further lifecycle to e.g. other S3 tiers to reduce costs, which will incurr costs similar to the inital `PUT`s but reduce the monthly costs to 20th of the existing monthly cost at the limit.

 ## Components